Cililocwee/Cililocwee/README.md

 # 👋 Hi folks!

 I'm a frontend developer from the United States currently located in Vietnam.
 I'm really into learning new frameworks and exploring new libraries.
-While, I mainly work in vanilla Javascript, in 2022 I fell in love with React and Typescript.
+While I mainly work in vanilla Javascript, in 2022 I fell in love with React and Typescript.
 I spend all my free time working on polishing my skills and learning new things.

 Currently, I'm working on a few personal projects -- the repos of which can all be accessed here!